-Physics-Based Raytheon (PBR) Model

-the empirical parameters of the Raytheon model are calculated from the physical parameters using analytical formulas (D'Agostino et. al, 1992)
+Physics-Based Raytheon (PBR) Model the model structure and the model equations follow the Raytheon model (Statz et. al, 1987) the empirical parameters of the Raytheon model are calculated from the physical parameters using analytical formulas (D'Agostino et. al, 1992)